Prince Edward supervisors consider reversing School Board decision - Farmville

 “We have a problem in our community with our school system not being up to par,” Board Chair David Emert said.
 “That’s just what it boils down to.”

-Supervisor Jim Wilck, who has been very outspoken on the issue, said he did not feel School Superintendent Dr. Barbara Johnson is capable of making the improvements and changes that need to be made.
+Supervisor Jim Wilck, who has been very outspoken on the issue, said he does not feel School Superintendent Dr. Barbara Johnson is capable of making the improvements and changes that need to be made.

 “I’d be happy to bet money with anybody here that there is going to be no change,” Wilck said of the school system’s performance.
 “The superintendent is not capable of doing what needs to be done.
-I have been working on this a long time, and I have no hope of anything being done.”
+I have been working on this a long time and I have no hope of anything being done.”

 The idea of a joint meeting between the Board of Supervisors and School Board was discussed.
-Supervisor Dr. Odessa Pride said the School Board has to open to ideas and suggestions from the Board of Supervisors.
+Supervisor Dr. Odessa Pride said the School Board has to be open to ideas and suggestions from the Board of Supervisors.

 “The School Board has to be able to accept our help and suggestions and until that happens…” she said.